33 Things to Do in Minneapolis in Winter (2024)

 Snowshoeing along the Dalles of the St. Croix River is such a beautiful experience at Interstate State Park in Taylors Falls.

-26. Get in the Christmas Spirit at Holidazzle
+28. Get in the Christmas Spirit at Holidazzle

-There are many fun holiday-themed things to do in Minneapolis and St. Paul to help you get in the Christmas spirit!
+There are many fun holiday-themed things to do in Minneapolis in winter to get you in the spirit!
+Holidazzle is one of those, held in Loring Park in downtown Minneapolis.

 Enjoy trees lit up with fantastic, glimmering lights, ice skating, holiday music, and fireworks to end the night.
+Plus there’s a market with local vendors selling food and handmade goods.

-27. Go Sledding
+29. Go Sledding

 A few locations that offer designated sledding hills include Theodore Wirth Regional Park, Columbia Golf Club, and Valley View Park.

-28. Visit the Weisman Art Museum
+30. Visit the Weisman Art Museum

 If you’re looking for something free to do in Minneapolis in winter but are hoping to stay inside, check out the Weisman Art Museum.